astronomer/docs/astro/manage-connections-variables.md

 - You can only automatically export your Airflow variables to Astro as environment variables.
 - Managing many connections or variables can become unwieldy.
 - It's not the most secure option for sensitive variables.
-- In a local environment, you'll lose your connections and variables if you delete your metadata database with `astro dev kill`.
+- In a local environment, you lose your connections and variables if you delete your metadata database with `astro dev kill`.

 ### Secrets backend